maxmind/mmdb-from-go-blogpost/README.md

 me@myhost:~/dev $ git clone https://github.com/maxmind/mmdb-from-go-blogpost.git
 me@myhost:~/dev $ cd mmdb-from-go-blogpost
 ```
 Now I’m going to break down the contents of `main.go` from the repo, the code that will perform steps 1-3 of the tutorial.
 If you prefer to read the code directly, you can skip to the next section.

+All Go programs begin with a `package main`, indicating that this file will contain a `main` function, the start of our program's execution.
+This program is no exception.
 ```go
 package main
 ```
-All Go programs begin with a `package main`, indicating that this file will contain a `main` function, the start of our program's execution.
-This program is no exception.
+Most programs have a list of `import`ed packages next.
+In our case, the list of packages imported include some from the standard library: [`log`](https://golang.org/pkg/log/), which we use for outputting in error scenarios; [`net`](https://golang.org/pkg/net/), for the `net.ParseCIDR` function and the `net.IPNet` type, which we use when inserting new data into the MMDB tree; and [`os`](https://golang.org/pkg/os/), which we use when creating a new file into which we will write the MMDB tree.
+We also import some packages from MaxMind's [`mmdbwriter`](https://github.com/maxmind/mmdbwriter/) repo, which are designed specifically for building MMDB files and for working with MMDB trees -- you'll see how we use those below.
 ```go
 import (
 	"log"